raphey/bead-counting-with-cv/README.md

 ![example of droplet circles](images/droplet_circles_example.png)

 2. Detecting beads.
 I collected about 700 examples of centered 9x9 images of beads, I trained a CNN and looked at the false negatives, then I refined/expanded the data and trained another CNN with 3500 positive examples.
 Using the model, I pass a 9x9 window across the image and select the likely beads.
-Below are four positive examples and four negative examples--the fourth positive example is not great.
-This is the main place where there's room for improvement--I'm hoping my friend will get me eight images' worth of bead locations, where the bead locations were centered down to the quarter-pixel.
-(Centering at the original resolution often puts the beads slightly off to one side.)
+Below are four positive training examples and four negative examples--the fourth positive example is not great.
+The training data is the main place where there's room for improvement--I'm hoping my friend will get me eight images' worth of bead locations, where the bead locations were centered down to the quarter-pixel.
+(Centering at the original resolution often puts the beads slightly off to one side, as seen in the examples below.)

 ![example of training data](images/training_data_example.png)